zkorum/legal/README.md

 - Followed topics is a private information (kept only between the user and our server)
 - Users can unfollow topics

-#### "View" actions (won't make it for the initial release in Feb but will for sure be later implemented)
+#### "Views" actions (won't make it for the initial release in Feb but will for sure be implemented)

-- This is used for the future "For You" algorithm.
+This is used for the future "For You" algorithm.
+The goal of this algorithm is to engage the users into seeing conversation on topics they are interested in, push conversations and topics that need more diverse opinions and reactions, and open the perspectives of the users to new topics.
 - What the user viewed and at what time:
     - conversations that appeared on their feed
     - conversations that they clicked on from their feed